aghasemi/blog/Content.md

 This is my first post

-## Proposal for an Alternative Syntax for Local Variable Type Inference in Java
+## An Alternative Syntax for Local Variable Type Inference in Java

 1. Since Java 10 and [JEP 286](https://openjdk.org/jeps/286), Java has had local variable type inference with the ~~keyword~~reserved type name `var`:
 ```java